Canelo Álvarez: Álvarez vs. Golovkin

 Speaking to Max Kellerman after the fight, Golovkin said, "It was a big drama show.
 [The scoring] is not my fault.
 I put pressure on him every round.
 Look, I still have all the belts.
 I am still the champion." Álvarez felt as though he won the fight, "In the first rounds, I came out to see what he had.
 Then I was building from there.
 I think I won eight rounds.
 I felt that I won the fight.
 I think I was superior in the ring.
 I won at least seven or eight rounds.
 I was able to counterpunch and made Gennady wobble at least three times.
 If we fight again, it's up to the people.
 I feel frustrated over my draw."
 Golovkin's trainer Abel Sanchez believed judge Byrd had her scorecard filled out before the first bell rang. Álvarez ruled out another fight in 2017, claiming he would return on Cinco de Mayo weekend in May 2018.
 At the post-fight press conference, Álvarez said through a translator, "Look, right now I wanna rest.
-Whatever the fans want, whatever the people want and ask for, we’ll do.
-You know that’s my style.
-But right now, who knows if it’s in May or September?
-But one thing’s for sure – this is my era, the era of Canelo".
+Whatever the fans want, whatever the people want and ask for, we'll do.
+You know that's my style.
+But right now, who knows if it's in May or September?
+But one thing's for sure – this is my era, the era of Canelo".
 Golovkin's promoter Tom Loeffler stated that they would like an immediate rematch, but Golovkin, who prefers fighting at least three times in a calendar year, reiterated his desire to also fight in December.

 The fight surpassed Mayweather–Álvarez to achieve the third highest gate in boxing history.
 ESPN reported the fight generated $27,059,850 from 17,318 tickets sold.
 934 complimentary tickets were given out, according to the NSAC.
 Mayweather vs. Álvarez sold 16,146 tickets to produce a live gate of $20,003,150.

 The replay, which took place a week later on HBO averaged 726,000, peaking at 840,000 viewers.
-The LA Times reported the fight generated 1.3 million domestic PPV buys.
+The Los Angeles Times reported the fight generated 1.3 million domestic PPV buys.
 Although HBO didn't make an official announcement, it is believed that the revenue would exceed $100 million.